Can IRCC Verify My French Test Results After Express Entry?

 Quick answer

-Can IRCC check TEF or TCF results?
+Can IRCC check my TEF or TCF results?

 Key Takeaways